Agent Skills: Agent Teams Protocol

 Intentional Waiting

 When your task is in_progress but you are legitimately idle awaiting a message (teachback approval, inter-commit hold, peer reply, user decision, blocker resolution), signal it via the intentional_wait task metadata BEFORE going idle.
-There are no in-plugin consumers of this flag; the schema primitives (KNOWN_REASONS, KNOWN_RESOLVERS, wait_stale) in shared.intentional_wait are retained as the teammate-facing metadata contract for protocol-defined waits.
+This flag has a lead-side consumer: the missed_wake_scan hook re-surfaces tasks idling on awaiting_lead_completion past the staleness threshold at the team-lead's next user prompt or session start.
+The schema primitives (KNOWN_REASONS, KNOWN_RESOLVERS, wait_stale) in shared.intentional_wait define the teammate-facing metadata contract for protocol-defined waits.
 Using the flag documents the wait intent for the team-lead's TaskGet inspection and for post-hoc session review.

 SET — before going idle